 What Is Creatine?

-Since the 1990s athletes and bodybuilders have been using a performance-boosting supplement called creatine.
-And there are dozens of studies proving its effectiveness for increasing strength and gaining lean muscle1.
+Since the 1990s, athletes and bodybuilders have used a performance-boosting supplement called creatine.
+And dozens of studies prove its effectiveness for increasing strength and gaining lean muscle1.

 Yet it’s still widely misunderstood by the general population.
 So what is it exactly?

-Well, creatine is a molecule produced by your liver and found in many foods such as red meat.
-Inside your cells creatine is used as a source of energy.
-To understand how it works, we need to talk a little bit about biochemistry.
+Well, creatine is a molecule your liver produces and is found in many foods, such as red meat.
+Inside your cells, creatine is used as a source of energy.
+To understand how it works, we need to talk about biochemistry.